soaxelbrooke/gcf-contact-form/README.md

 # GCF Contact Form

+_Stop paying $10 per month for a contact form._

-A contact form that writes to a sqlite database hosted on Google Cloud Functions.
+Writes to a sqlite database stored in Google Cloud Storage, hosted on Google Cloud Functions, for ~$0 per month.

 ## Deployment

 Set the following env vars:

-- `JWT_SECRET`
+- `JWT_SECRET` - used to verify
 - `GCP_PROJECT`
 - `GCS_BUCKET`
 - `GCS_PATH_PREFIX`
 - `IP_STACK_API_KEY` (optional)

+I recommend using [direnv](https://direnv.net/) for these.

-This will create a sqlite database at `gs://$GCS_BUCKET/$GCS_PATH_PREFIX/contacts.sqlite`.
+This will create and update a sqlite database at `gs://$GCS_BUCKET/$GCS_PATH_PREFIX/contacts.sqlite`.
 Also, make sure that `./service-account-key.json` is a GCP service account that has sufficient access (GCS admin, IIRC).
-Then to deploy:
+Then, to deploy:

 ```bash
 $ make deploy-jwt